nightconcept/automatic-os-setup/README.md

 # automatic-os-setup
-These are all my dotfiles and configurations that are meant to be interoporable between some machines that I use that do not support Nix (see dotfiles-nix repository) and/or need extra system packages on top of Nix package management.
+These are all my imperative configuration scripts for machines that I use that do not support Nix (see dotfiles-nix repository) and/or need extra system packages on top of Nix package management.
 This repository is intended to setup and configure everything else needed locally based off the OS.

 ## Supported OS
 - Windows 10/11 (See separate [Windows installation instructions](#run-the-install-windows))